 -

-class Issue(
+class Issue(open_in_new

 rule,